The Arlington Heights Farmers Market will be May 15- October 16, 8am-12:30pm

 Stay home if you do not feel well or if you have been in close contact with someone who has been contagious.

-Pre-order and pre-pay if possible.
-A list of vendors and information on how to contact them is available here on our Vendors page, on Facebook, and on Instagram.
+Pre-order and pre-pay is available.
+A list of vendors and information on how to contact them is available on our Vendors tab.

 For any questions related to the 2021 Farmer’s Market season, or if you are a returning or interested vendor and require additional information, please email us at: firstname.lastname@example.org – Thank you for your patience and for supporting the Farmers Market